DolphinQiao/DolphinQiao.github.io/CS180/1/README.md

+---
+layout: archive
-# Project1: Colorizing the Prokudin-Gorskii photo collection
+title: "Project1: Colorizing the Prokudin-Gorskii photo collection"
+permalink: /CS180/1/
+author_profile: true
+redirect_from:

+---

 ## Overview
 The goal of this project is to take the digitized Prokudin-Gorskii glass plate images and, using modern image processing techniques, automatically produce a color image with as few visual artifacts as possible.
 ## Algorithm Implementation